debarshibasak/go-kubeadmclient/Readme.md

 - This has been only tested on ubuntu.
 If you want this orchestration to be tested on centos or redhat, please create a github issue.
 - Please make sure the user with which you create the VMs are passwordless sudoers.
-- PodCidr is hardcoded.
-It will be remove and made into a variable in kubeadm very soon.

 #### Recent changes
 - Added support for HA cluster